roaked/roaked.github.io/content/docs/code/uav/discrete-controller-design.md

 # **Phase 3.
 Amazing Race & Crazy 8**

 {{< hint tip >}}
 If you wish to skip the theoretical and implementation details, [please click here to jump to the summarized findings Ch.
-8 - Amazing Race](https://ricardochin.com/docs/code/uav/discrete-controller-design/#8-amazing-race).
-I have cool images! ✌️{{< /hint >}}
+8 - Amazing Race](https://ricardochin.com/docs/code/uav/discrete-controller-design/#8-amazing-race).{{< /hint >}}

 ## 1 Continuing from Phase 2...